 Whether you’re still exhausted from the holiday season or want to forego venturing out to a crowded bar or restaurant on a cold night, staying in for New Year’s Eve can still be an eventful experience — with the right planning.
 Do it the right way, and you’re in for a cozy, festive, low-fuss evening.

-Here are some ideas to help you plan a fun and jubilant New Year’s celebration at home.
+Here are some New Year’s Eve party ideas to help you plan a fun and jubilant celebration this Dec.
+31.

 Plan your New Year’s event like you would a normal party, making sure to communicate the customary details.
 Send out custom snail mail or virtual invites letting guests know where the party is, what they can bring, and what they should wear.
 If you look forward to dressing up, call for a black tie.
 If you want to go in full-on comfort mode, make it a jammies night.
 Perhaps create a theme, such as black and white or Roaring Twenties.